Call us crazy, but we don’t want someone shaving our hair off without our permission because it would make them a nice coat or a pair of socks.

 But just because the shearing process is relatively quick doesn’t mean that it’s a painless or untraumatic experience for the millions of sheep who are coarsely sheared each year for the sake of making clothing.
 And in almost all cases, the sheep used for wool are eventually sent to slaughter.

 There are hundreds of reasons why people everywhere should abandon wool.
-But we’ve collected 8 of the most pressing that explain why wool isn’t as innocent as you think and why it no longer deserves a place in your closet.
+We make it easy with our vegan knitting guide and article all about vegan yarn!
+But if you need some convincing, we’ve collected 8 of the most pressing that explain why wool isn’t as innocent as you think and why it no longer deserves a place in your closet.

 1. The Cruel Practice of Mulesing